google-deepmind/qtqp/README.md

 ## Linear solvers

-By default `scipy.linalg.factorized` is used to factorize the linear systems that arise in each step of the interior point algorithm (explicitly specified in the `solve` method via `linear_solver=qtqp.LinearSolver.SCIPY`).
+The backend linear system solver can be changed by passing a `qtqp.LinearSolver` to the `solve` method via the `linear_solver` arg.
+By default `linear_solver=qtqp.LinearSolver.SCIPY` which uses `scipy.linalg.factorized`.
 However, this may not be the fastest option.
 QTQP supports several other linear solvers that may be faster or more reliable for your problem.
+The enum `qtqp.LinearSolver` contains options `SCIPY`, `PARDISO`, `QDLDL`, `CHOLMOD`, `CUDSS`, corresponding to the following backend solvers.

-#### MKL Pardiso
+#### MKL Pardiso: `qtqp.LinearSolver.PARDISO`

 Pardiso is available via the pydiso package (only available for Intel CPUs).
 To install